 The best smart security devices will tell you within seconds whether there's a problem at home, and most will also let you do something about it from your phone too – whether that's flashing a light, sounding a siren, or even starting a two-way conversation with a trespasser.

 The cost of effective home security has dropped a huge amount in recent years, and you no longer need to book a team of experts to come round and set up an array of expensive equipment for you.
 Everything can be set up and configured and connected to your phone in no time at all.

-There are many different approaches to smart security devices, though, so you need to know which is going to work best for your situation.
-These range from very low-impact options such as a single standalone smart camera with motion detection, right up to multi-sensor security systems with sirens and the full works (but that can send you notifications if anything happens when you're out, as well as blaring an alarm to the neighbours).
+You can take several different approaches to smart security devices, and here we'll guide you through some pointers so you know which option is going to work best for your own particular situation.
+From low-impact options such as a single standalone smart camera, to high-end multi-sensor systems with sirens and the full works, we've tested and reviewed them all.

 - Our pick of the best smart speakers

 - Check out the best smart bulbs